marfsama/shiningforce3/specs/format-mpd.md

 Some Chunks use some kind of LZ77 compression.

-The chunk is divided in "lines", which consists of a word "control" and 16 words data.
-One bit in control corresponds to one word of the data, starting with msb of control.
-Cleared bit in control means "data word", set bit in control means "command word".
+The chunk is divided in "lines", which consists of a int16 "control" and 16 int16s data.
+One bit in control corresponds to one int16 of the data, starting with msb of control.
+Cleared bit in control means "data int16", set bit in control means "command int16".

 ## Chunk Table